 Do you find that merchants are more comfortable with the idea of POS SaaS than they were a few years ago?

-Yes, the market has moved this direction over the past 9-10 years, so customers are more familiar with this solution and are requesting mobile-based SaaS products.
+Yes, the market has moved this direction over time, so customers are more familiar with this solution and are requesting mobile-based SaaS products.

 Are there any objections to it?
 How do you overcome them?